Boost Brain Function Naturally:

 Leaky Gut = Leaky Brain

 Individuals with leaky gut are at an increased risk for brain fog, depression, irritability and more.
-Healing the gut is one of the first things that needs to happen in order to improve the brain.
+Healing the gut is one of the first things that needs to happen in order to boost brain function.

 Expert Analysis: To heal the gut be sure to minimize inflammatory foods and maximize fermented foods, clean proteins and good fats.
 Intermittent fasting for periods of 12-24 hours without solid foods is very helpful.